Producer:

 The Panel’s assessment

-When considering the overall impression conveyed by the packaging, the Panel concluded that the packaging did not have a particular appeal to under-18s and did not uphold the complaint under Code rule 3.2(h).
+Therefore, after careful consideration, the Panel stated that neither the primary or secondary packaging had a particular appeal to under-18s and accordingly did not uphold the complaint under Code rule 3.2(h).

 Action by Company: